Winter in Greater Chicago is unpredictable each year, often harsh.

 Preventing plowing property damage includes the following practices:

-Let’s discuss snow plow damage and snow removal damage liability concerns so you can prevent these issues while maintaining your site during this hectic season.
+Let’s discuss snowplow damage and snow removal damage liability concerns so you can prevent these issues while maintaining your site during this hectic season.

 How to Prevent Snow Removal Damage on Greater Chicago Commercial Properties

 Why?
 Excess ice on your property can cause slips and falls and flooding as the ice melts.
-You can also risk cracks in your hardscapes from freezes and thaws.
+You can also risk cracks in your hardscape from freezes and thaws.
 With snow, you risk heavy weight on tree branches that can fall on buildings or vehicles.

 Avoid snow removal damage with these strategies.